Battle of Brunanburh, 937 AD

 - With so many records of the Battle of Brunanburh, it is difficult to believe that the site of the battle has not been discovered, but so far, even speculation has only scratched the surface and no real attempt has been made to dig out the facts for years.
 Some say it took place near Doncaster.
 Others that it was Bridgenorth or even in the South West of England.
 Nevertheless, many authorities believe a logical place for this battle was somewhere near the Lancashire coast.

-Michael Wood, journalist, broadcaster and filmmaker, in his book In Search of England, Journeys into the English Past,, makes the case for Brinsworth.
+Michael Wood, journalist, broadcaster and filmmaker, in his book , makes the case for Brinsworth.

 ...In the third part of In Search of England, Wood writes about places that illuminate interesting aspects of early England: Tinsley Wood, near Sheffield, which has been claimed as the site of Athelstan's great victory against the Celts in 937; ... .
 These are the places and events that offer a complementary version of the history that is discussed earlier in the book... .